giorgiocarta/localhost-jenkins/README.md

 This project allow you to setup a docker instance running Jenkins and test Jenkins pipeline on project stored locally on your computer.

 With this setup, you can also use the docker plugin and docker agents in your pipeline.

+You can find the relevant docker commands to build and run Jenkins in the Makefile.

 ## Build and run the image: